Conditional Contrastive Learning for Improving Fairness in Self-Supervised Learning: Experimental Details

-UCI Adult\footnote{https://archive.ics.uci.edu/ml/datasets/adult} has a total of $48,842$ samples, with a pre-determined training split of $32,561$ samples and a test split of $16,281$ samples.
+\textbf{UCI Adult} \citep{Dua:2019} focuses on predicting income of a person exceeds fifty thousand per year based on census data.
+It has a total of $48,842$ samples, with a pre-determined training split of $32,561$ samples and a test split of $16,281$ samples.
+We choose the gender attribute as the sensitive attribute.
 It has the CC0: Public Domain License.